 Tourism development resulting in disturbance and habitat loss is localized but becoming more of a threat to this species.
 In addition, the species is being harvested for laboratory experiments.

 Given its geographical distribution, this species could occur in the Rio Rimac Reserved Zone, Lomas de Ancón Reserved Zone and Lachay National Reserve; however, this requires confirmation.
+Further research is required into its ecology and the threat factors affecting this species.
+Given apparent declines from one area, population monitoring is recommended for this species, as is enforcement against illegal trade.

 Red List Status